 Liberty University is committed to providing a safe place for learning.
-As such, Liberty adheres to the Title IX directive of not tolerating any form of sex-based discrimination, which can include: acts of sexual violence, sexual misconduct, and disrespect for one another including non-consensual sexual intercourse, non-consensual sexual contact, sexual exploitation, sexual harassment, dating violence, domestic violence, childhood sexual abuse, and stalking.
-Additionally, Liberty University is committed to supporting and coming alongside students who may be current victims of sexual discrimination and/or violence.
-Under Title IX, faculty are obligated to disclose to the university's Title IX office any student disclosure of a current experience of sex-based discrimination, physical violence, and/or sexual violence.
+As such, Liberty adheres to the Title IX directive of not tolerating any form of sex -based discrimination, which can include: acts of sexual violence, sexual misconduct and disrespect for one another including non-consensual sexual intercourse, non-consensual sexual contact, sexual exploitation, sexual harassment, dating violence, domestic violence, childhood sexual abuse, and stalking.
+Additionally, Liberty University is committed to supporting and coming alongside students who may be victims of sexual discrimination and/or violence, currently, or in the past.
+Under Title IX, faculty are obligated to disclose to the university's Title IX office any student disclosure, either verbally or in writing, of current or past experience of sexbased discrimination, physical violence, and/or sexual violence.
 For additional information and up to date policy, please reference the Title IX information page.

-Thus, if a student discloses to a faculty member, verbally or in writing, that he/she is experiencing sex-based discrimination, physical violence and/or sexual violence, then the faculty member will make a referral to the Title IX office.
+Thus, if a student discloses to a faculty member, verbally or in writing, that he/she has experienced sex-based discrimination, physical violence, and/or sexual violence, presently or in the past, then the faculty member will make a referral to the Title IX office.
+The faculty member will also notify the department chair.
 This process is in place so that the university can help ensure that students are offered both the support and resources needed to help them succeed in their educational endeavors.
 An employee from the Title IX Office will reach out to the student and offer support, resources, and information.
 Though faculty are required to report incidents of sex-based discrimination and/or violence to the Title IX office, students are not required to accept any offers of support, resources, or information.